 We are subject to the law like everyone else.
 Sometimes, we must process your information in order to comply with a statutory obligation.
 For example, we may be required to give information to legal authorities if they so request or if they have the proper authorisation such as a search warrant or court order.
 This may include your personal information.
 Specific uses of information you provide to us

 Complaints regarding content on our website

 If you complain about any of the content on our website, we shall investigate your complaint.
 If we feel it is justified or if we believe the law requires us to do so, we shall remove the content while we investigate.
 Free speech is a fundamental right, so we have to make a judgment as to whose right will be obstructed: yours, or that of the person who posted the content that offends you.

 If we think your complaint is vexatious or without any basis, we shall not correspond with you about it.

 If you send us information in connection with a job application, we may keep it for up to three years in case we decide to contact you at a later date.

 If we employ you, we collect information about you and your work from time to time throughout the period of your employment.
 This information will be used only for purposes directly relevant to your employment.
 After your employment has ended, we will keep your file for six years before destroying or deleting it.

-10.3. to record your answers to surveys and questionnaires on our site while you complete them
+- To record your answers to forms and questionnaires on our site while you complete them

 Requests by your web browser to our servers for web pages and other content on our website are recorded.
 We record information such as your geographical location, your Internet service provider and your IP address.
 We also record information about the software you are using to browse our website, such as the type of computer or device and the screen resolution.
 We use this information in aggregate to assess the popularity of the webpages on our website and how we perform in providing content to you.
 If combined with other information we know about you from previous visits, the data possibly could be used to identify you personally, even if you are not signed in to our website.